rachfop/saga-2/tutorial.md

 }
 ```

-You've just completed your booking process using the Saga pattern with Temporal in Python.
+You've just
 But what happens if the booking process fails?

+You've successfully initiated and completed your booking process using the Saga pattern with Temporal in Python.
+Next, you'll learn how to simulate errors to test the robustness of your implementation.

 ### Simulate an Error

+To ensure your implementation can handle failures gracefully, you will simulate a booking failure.
+This step will demonstrate how the Saga pattern with Temporal manages to rollback in case of errors.

 To simulate a booking failure, you can use the following `curl` command.
+T
-This request includes an invalid hotel booking ID, which will cause the booking process to fail and trigger the rollback process.
+his request includes an invalid hotel booking ID, which will cause the booking process to fail and trigger the rollback process.

 ```bash
 curl -X POST http://localhost:3002/book \